Call4Cloud | MMP-C | Autopilot | Device Preparation

 2. KickStart it on your own!

-Kickstarting the enrollment on your own would bypass the requirements.
-The only requirement left would be to have a device that has the October update installed.
-The Declared Configuration Service needs to be active on the device!
+Kickstarting the EPM / MMP-C enrollment on your own would bypass the requirements.
+The only requirement is that you have a device with the October update installed.
+The Declared Configuration Service (DCSVC) needs to be active on the device!
+So, let’s move on to kickstarting the MMPC / Linked enrollment on your own because it is supposed to be fun!

-After making sure the device was enrolled with Intune and the initial sync was done I opened a PowerShell session and elevated myself to “SYSTEM” with the use of the psexec tool.
+After ensuring the device was enrolled with Intune and the initial sync was done, I opened a PowerShell session and elevated myself to “SYSTEM” using the psexec tool.

 Once elevated, I first installed the localmdm powershell module